bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk28">28.
 Costly Operations and Big 0 Notation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Costly operations refer to actions in a program that consume a significant amount of resources, such as time and memory.
+<p>Costly operations refer to actions in a program that consume a significant
+amount of resources, such as time and memory.
 These operations can negatively impact the performance and efficiency of your program.
-One way to measure and compare the efficiency of different algorithms or operations is through Big 0 notation.
+One way to measure and compare the efficiency of different algorithms or operations is through Big 0 notation.</p>

 <p><b>Big 0 Notation:</b> Big 0 notation is a way to express the time or space
 complexity of an algorithm in terms of the input size.
 It helps understand